 The Sustainable Leadership: Large Employer Award recognizes a company larger than 500 employees who demonstrates collaborative efforts to pursue sustainable business practices or offer private sector-based solutions to environmental challenges.
 The project should demonstrate commitment to environmental stewardship, economic benefit and social equity.

 The Sustainable Leadership: Small Employer Award recognizes a small business with fewer than 500 employees that demonstrates collaborative efforts to pursue sustainable business practices or offer private-sector-based solutions to environmental challenges.
 The project should demonstrate commitment to environmental stewardship, economic benefit and social equity.

 Winners in each category will be honored and presented at the Awards ceremony and celebration on Wednesday, May 22, 2019 at Nicollet Island Pavilion.
 Registration to attend the event will open in mid-March.

 - A partnership-based project refers to any two or more entities working collaboratively on a project with shared goals and outcomes.
 Entities could include government agencies, nongovernmental organizations, private companies, community groups and/or individuals.

-- Projects nominated are either ongoing or the date of project completion is in the last two years.
+- Projects nominated are either ongoing or the date of project completion is within two years (as of January 1, 2019).